Teams will have 30 minutes after match start time to join the lobby. Failure to do so will result in a forfeit.

 9. Press the “+” button or select the Next button in the bottom right corner.

-Join Instructions - Away Team and spectators
+Join Instructions - Away Team

 Wait until the Home Team creates an Arena and sends an Arena ID through Match Lobby Chat